-The table below provides a summary of requests for advisory opinions the Commission has received during fiscal year 2019, between July 1, 2018, and June 30, 2019.
+The table below provides a summary of requests for advisory opinions the Commission has received between July 1, 2022, and June 30, 2023.
 Below each request is a summary of the Commission's determinations and any advisory opinion issued related to that request, where applicable.